kjolley/BIGSdb_documentation/rest.rst

   (ISO 8601 format).
 * added_on [date] - Include only isolates added on specified date (ISO 8601 format).
+* include_old_versions [integer] - Set to 1 to include old record versions
+  (the default is to only include new versions)
 * updated_after [date] - Include only isolates last modified after specified date (ISO 8601 format).
 * updated_on [date] - Include only isolates updated on specified date